CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Specify the maximum number of messages in a single batch.
 Specify 0 to let CloudM Migrate automatically allocate batches.
 Only applicable for immediate migrations.

 Change Conditions: The number of emails in an import batch can be specified.
-Not recommended to change, can cause performance issues.
+Not recommended to change as it can cause performance issues.

 ### Explode Message Labels <a name="explmeslab"></a>
 {: .no_toc }